DancingQuanta/pyusbiss/README.rst

 The project was developed during a NERC's placement at University of Leeds.

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.

-Inspired by `Waggle's alphasense.py`_, where most of USB-ISS functions was copied over.
+Inspired by `Waggle's alphasense.py`_, where most of USB-ISS functions were copied over.

 .. _`USB-ISS's webpage`: https://www.robot-electronics.co.uk/htm/usb_iss_tech.htm
 .. _pyserial: https://pypi.python.org/pypi/pyserial